Eugloh/projectsetup/README.md

   - `id` – an identification number, specifically an integer, unique among the other authors.
-This number can be used whenever needing to identify this author within `projects` package functions.
+This number can be used whenever needing to identify this author within `projectsetup` package functions.
   - `given_names` – the given name or names of the author.
-A nonambiguous substring of `given_names` (i.e., a substring that does not match any other author) can be used whenever needing to identify this author within `projects` package functions.
+A nonambiguous substring of `given_names` (i.e., a substring that does not match any other author) can be used whenever needing to identify this author within `projectsetup` package functions.
 This is included in the automatically generated title pages of the projects associated with this author.
   - `last_name` – the last name or names of the author.
-A nonambiguous substring of `last_name` (i.e., a substring that does not match any other author) can be used whenever needing to identify this author within `projects` package functions.
+A nonambiguous substring of `last_name` (i.e., a substring that does not match any other author) can be used whenever needing to identify this author within `projectsetup` package functions.
 This is included after `given_names` in the automatically generated title pages of the projects associated with this author.
   - `title` – the job title of the author.